benoit-cty/decentralized_AI/README.md

 iexec app deploy
 iexec app show
 ```

-### Execute Dapp

-You have to initiate an order to buy computing ressource, then find one avaliable, then buy it !
+Prepare order

 ```
 iexec order init --buy
 ```
 *Important* : You have to edit iexec.json at these step to edit the "params" string to match the parameters you want to send to the job.

+### How to execute Dapp

+.
+Clone the repository
+.
+Change the image url in iexec.json
+. run

+You have to initiate an order to buy computing ressource, then find one available, then buy it !

 ```
 # Show available computing ressource